hyh3898/Hidden-Markov-Models-and-Natural-Language-Processing/README.md

     0
     ```

   This program optimizes the HMM using one iteration of the Baum-Welch algorithm.
 After all data sets are processed, optimize saves the optimized HMMs in a new file as specified by the command-line argument.
-  For each data set, optimize prints out P(O | lambda) for the old HMM before optimization, and P(O | lambda) for the new HMM after optimization:
+  For each data set, optimize prints out P(O | lambda) for the old HMM before optimization, and P(O | lambda) for the new HMM after optimization: <br />
     ```
     python optimize.py sentence.hmm example2.obs sentence-opti.hmm
     0.000588 0.037037